 Support and Intervention

 All pupils at Orchard Park are regularly assessed both formally (through assessments such as PiRA for reading, the Sandwell Test for Mathematics and SATs) and informally (through teacher and teaching assistant observations, conversations with children and the marking of work done in lessons).
 These assessments help to build up a picture of the progress that each child is making.
-Each half term meetings are held between each class teacher, the Headteacher, the Deputy Headteacher and the SENCo.
+Each half term meetings are held between each class teacher, the Headteacher, the Deputy Headteacher and the Inclusion Leader.
 At these meetings the progress being made by each child in each class is discussed.
 This is to ensure that all pupils are making strong and sustained progress in all areas.
 When progress is not rapid, changes to provision are made with support mechanisms being put in place.

 If a child’s lack of progress is a concern, the class teacher will always inform the child’s parent/carer and when appropriate the child themselves, discussing how the school aims to provide additional support or intervention and how parents/carers can help at home.